Anti-Raid/badgerfang-next/README.md

 ### Reporting Issues

-If you encounter ANY issues please report it to us on our [Discord Server](https://discord.gg/rCtD9RqWJf)
+If you encounter ANY issues, please report it to us on our [Discord Server](https://discord.gg/rCtD9RqWJf)

 ## Contributors